shipgirlproject/Haruna/README.md

 The ShipGirl Project.
 Haruna, the helping hand of Kashima. `(c) Kancolle for Haruna.`

+> This is the older, JavaScript and Node.js based Haruna.
+The newer ones uses Java and all the development will be continued there.
+There is no guarantee if this branch will be maintained.

 Simple webhook vote handler for [Discord Bot List](https://discordbots.org/) to help with [Kashima](https://discordbots.org/bot/424137718961012737)

 This API / webhook handler is ~~oversimplified~~ simple to use.
 As long as you can start it, it will handle everything for you to save you the hassle of creating your own vote handler.